What Is The Function Of Regulatory Switches

 • miRNA-21: An miRNA that is upregulated in many types of cancer and promotes tumor growth and metastasis by targeting tumor suppressor genes.

-• XIST: An lncRNA that plays a crucial role in X-chromosome inactivation in female mammals, ensuring that only one X chromosome is active in each cell.
+• XIST: An lncRNA that matters a lot in X-chromosome inactivation in female mammals, ensuring that only one X chromosome is active in each cell.

 5. RNA Splicing: The Alternative Paths